shyamsai0611/Hostel-Management-System-Cpp/README.md

 ## Contribution
 If you wish to contribute to this project, please feel free to fork the repository and submit a pull request with your enhancements.

-## License
-This Hostel Booking System is open-sourced software licensed under the [MIT license](LICENSE.md).

 ## Contact
 For any additional questions or feedback, please open an issue in the repository.